-As Vice President Biden’s deputy director of speechwriting, Mike Flynn wrote speeches in the West Wing, aboard Air Force Two, and on Amtrak trains across the country.
+As Joe Biden’s deputy director of speechwriting, Mike Flynn wrote speeches in the West Wing, aboard Air Force Two, and on Amtrak trains across the country.

-During his time with the vice president, Mike worked on material ranging from major policy addresses to commencement speeches.
+During his time with Biden, Mike worked on material ranging from major policy addresses to commencement speeches.
 He helped craft the administration’s message around manufacturing policy, technological innovation, immigration reform, gun safety, and countless other issues.

 As the head of West Wing Writers’ San Francisco office, Mike helps hone and execute communications strategy for Fortune 50 CEOs, Silicon Valley startups, and global foundations.
 This work spans a wide range of issues and industries — from hundred-year-old firms navigating disruption to hundred-day-old businesses establishing their place in the national conversation.